-ments which won independence) is still essential in the new stage of the struggle.
+The alliance of class forces (expressed in the national movements which won independence) is still essential in the new stage of the struggle.
 But the advance to socialism is possible only if the working class advances to the leadership in the national united front.
 The spread of socialist ideas in Africa does not mean that socialism is the next item on the agenda of independent African states.
+True, many positive and impressive measures are being taken in Algeria.
+Ghana, Mali, Guinea and elsewhere which can prepare the way to socialism.